fyquah/fyp-worker-dispatcher/analysis/README.md

 `/media/usb/home/fyquah/processed-data/`

-### Assign Numerical Rewards to Nodes in Expanded Tree
+### Optimisation / "Learning" Reward Values

-There is no real notion for selecting gamma (deacy factor), choice of preprocessing function and lambda (regularisation factor, in the case of ridge regression).
-There are shell scripts that automatically select "sensible" values to perform an exhaustive search on.
+There is no real notion for selecting gamma (decay factor), choice of preprocessing function and lambda (regularisation factor, in the case of ridge regression).
+There are shell scripts that automatically select "sensible" values to perform a grid search on.

-To assign numerical rewards using both schemes, run the following script:
+Run the following script:

 ```bash
 VERSION="out-v0-reproduce-relabel" ./learn_all_lasso.sh
 VERSION="out-v0-reproduce-relabel" ./learn_all_ridge.sh
 ```

+The said shell scripts invoke the following scripts:

 - `learn_lasso.py` and `learn_ridge.py` construct the problem as a linear MSE problem (with matrices) and write the learnt reward values into